CherubMogwai/beacons/README.md

 This service aims to provide a simple RESTful JSON interface for beacons to report their status, including location.
 It will reply with relevant status information used to update the beacon's light and internal state.

+Currently it matches your beacon to the nearest beacon within 250 meters (configurable), if you're close to multiple it may jump between them based on whichever is slightly closer.

 ## Installation